gemfire/gemfire-developer-website/content/tutorials/get-started-locally-node-js.md

 ---
-data-featured: false
+title: Getting Started Locally With Node.js
 date: '2021-05-28'
 description: A guide to help get your local development environment up and running with a Node.js client side application.
 lastmod: '2021-05-28'
 link-title: Getting Started Locally With Node.js
 parent: Node.js
-title: Getting Started Locally With Node.js
-topic: Getting Started Locally With Node.js
-topicgroups: "Products"
-grouptitle: "Getting Started Locally With Node.js"
-layout: topic
 icon: nodejs
 type: tutorials
-weight: 1
+weight:
 ---

 This guide walks you through setting up your local development environment using Apache Geode, the VMware GemFire node.js client, and a `Book Service` example.